Friday, June 19, 2009

 The first recorded official ban on smoking was in Catholic Churches in 1590 by Pope Urban the VII (it included chewing and pipe smoking).
 The next big ban was a wooden government building in New Zealand.
 The most interesting stop, though on the Smoking Ban historical line is Natzi Germany.
 They get the mark for the first nation wide ban on smoking in modern times (1941).
 They banned smoking in most government offices, universities, hospitals and other places like that.

-Karl Astel's Institute for Tobacco Hazards Research).
+Adolf's disdain for any oral fixation is well documented but the order was based on research that is still considered relevant today (Karl Astel's Institute for Tobacco Hazards Research).
 The main idea though is that the notion to ban smoking publicly is not in any way new.
 Of course, lawsuit crazy Americans have inspired the most recent wave of laws in the US.

 Most people who have experience with China will assume that a reduction in smoking is a low priority for the mainland but that actually is not the case.
 Smoking overall has been decreasing by 1% a year (actually a very big number) and the Olympics was supposedly a "Smoke-free" event.
 The central government has enacted a very serious plan to further support a reduction in smoking.
 Major chain restaurants like Pizza Hut have also had a huge impact on the public perception of smoking.
 Nevertheless, one wouldn't expect this to be something Beijing would stick their neck out for.